Skip to main content Skip to footer

 • Your complaint deadline

-For the 2022 tax year overall property assessments for single family dwellings increased about 5.9% on average, as of July 1, 2021 compared to the previous year's assessments.
+For the 2024 tax year, overall property assessments for single family dwellings increased by about 5.6% on average as of July 1, 2023, compared to the previous year's assessments.

 A supplementary property assessment is done when a new building, renovation or an addition to an existing building is completed in the current calendar year.
 The supplementary tax bill will reflect the number of months the building was completed or occupied during the year.
 Check the Supplementary Brochure for more information.